stefanponik/terraform/modules/influxdb/idb-databases-cfg/README.md

 MIT / BSD

 # Author Information
-Created January 2020 by Stefan Ponik
+Created on January 2020 by Stefan Ponik